allenvpothen/ChovvaALerts/README.md

 - Member 3: FATHIMA HANA HS- CUSAT

 ### Project Description
-[We are introducing weather app for MARTIANS.
-Our weather app is designed specifically for MARS, providing real-time atmospheric and environment data for martian inhabitants by using accurate information from NASA,ISRO]
+We are introducing weather app for MARTIANS.
+Our weather app is designed specifically for MARS, providing real-time atmospheric and environment data for martian inhabitants by using accurate information from NASA,ISRO

 ### The Problem (that doesn't exist)
-[MARTIANS, long accustomed to the planet's thin atmosphere and upredictable dust storms, face the daily challenge of planning their intercrater travel ,agricultural project,and outdoor leisure activities without a reliable way to forecast mars' notoriusly unpredictable weather. while earthlings rely on dailyapps and update to navigate rain,snow,or sun,mars colonists have been left stranded withuot accurate data on the frequent dust storms , fluctuating temperature,and solar radiation spikes that dominate their environment. ]
+MARTIANS, long accustomed to the planet's thin atmosphere and upredictable dust storms, face the daily challenge of planning their intercrater travel ,agricultural project,and outdoor leisure activities without a reliable way to forecast mars' notoriusly unpredictable weather.
+While earthlings rely on dailyapps and update to navigate rain,snow,or sun,mars colonists have been left stranded without accurate data on the frequent dust storms , fluctuating temperature,and solar radiation spikes that dominate their environment.

 ### The Solution (that nobody asked for)
-[How are you solving it?
-Keep it fun!]

 ## Technical Details
 ### Technologies/Components Used